Mechanics Of Solids And Structures ENG5053

 By the end of this course, students will be able to:

-■ determine stress fields using the theory of elasticity (stress function approach) for various simple problems;
+■ determine stress fields using the theory of elasticity (stress function approach) for various simple 2D problems in Cartesian and polar coordinates;

-■ develop Hertzian contact theory from simple elasticity solutions (point loading of an elastic half-space) and use it to solve various engineering analysis and design problems;
+■ understand Hertzian contact theory and use it to solve various real world engineering contact problems;

-■ determine stress fields using a first principles equilibrium approach for a variety of symmetric stress analysis problems (membrane theory for stresses in thin solids of revolution, rotating discs and shafts, bending of thin circular plates etc.);
+■ determine stress fields using a first principles equilibrium approach for a variety of symmetric stress analysis problems (in particular, to determine the stress fields in rotating discs and shafts);

 ■ use a commercial finite element (FE) package to solve both idealised and real-word (2D and 3D) stress analysis problems;